nden/jwst-drl/README.md

 pointing to your mirisim install location.
 This is necessary in order to find the dither reference table assumed by mirisim.

+Tag 201609 contains code from September 2016, which is pertinent to when mirisim did not include position information in the header data.